dazjones/dazjones.github.io/README.md

 # dazjones.github.io

-This is the Github Pages source for my website [djns.io](https://djns.io).
+This is the Jekyll source for my website [djns.io](https://djns.io) hosted on Github Pages.